Implement

 Making voting count: principle-based voting on shareholder resolutions

-The paper outlines what voting principles are, why they are needed, how voting principles can align with Active Ownership 2.0 (the PRI’s framework for more effective stewardship), and how they can be developed and applied to govern their use of voting on shareholder resolutions.
+This paper outlines what voting principles are, why they are needed, how voting principles can align with Active Ownership 2.0 (the PRI’s framework for more effective stewardship).
+It also explains how voting principles can be developed and applied to govern shareholder resolutions.

 Active Ownership 2.0